Muguai/SpaceHueMARLEnvrionment/README.md

-# Multi-Agent Reinforcement Learning (MARL) Environment
+# Space Hue MARL Environment

-This project provides a flexible environment for Multi-Agent Reinforcement Learning (MARL).
+This project provides a flexible environment for Multi-Agent Reinforcement Learning (MARL) called Space Hue.
 It allows you to customize various parameters to suit your specific needs.

 ## Environment Parameters